MythicalFlame/EcoRedux-Wiki/Custom Weaponry/GunTypes/Blunderbuss.md

 ---

-Blunderbuss are crafted in 3 seperate parts.
+Blunderbusses are crafted in 3 seperate parts.
 These are:

  - Musket Stock